 Todd has biking in his blood.
 I’m not talking bike racing, don’t think of tight, bright clothing.
 It’s simply that whenever he has to travel somewhere during his day, he always considers riding his bike and, more often than not, does so.
 Because this is merely the way he does things, whenever I have an appointment or errand to run, Todd will ask, “Do you want me to help you set up your bike?”
 This, of course, is a nice way of asking, “Are you going to ride your bike there?”
 Living with gentle, regular reminders actually does lead me to ride my bike more often.

 Last year the New York Times Magazine (Sept.
 13, 2009) described research by Nicholas Christakis and James Fowler which suggests that the behavior of the people around you does indeed have this type of effect on you, be it positive or negative.
-Although their research is ongoing, results suggest that it is not only the people in your immediate family and friend network who affect your behavior by what they are doing (losing weight, quitting smoking), but in fact your friends’ friends can also impact you, through the person you have in common.
-We are social beings, have been for eons, and these researchers think there are various pulls on us of which we are hardly aware.
+Their research suggests that it is not only the people in your immediate family and friend network who affect your behavior by what they are doing (losing weight, quitting smoking), but in fact your friends’ friends can also impact you, through the person you have in common.
+We are social beings, have been for eons, and these researchers suggest there are various pulls on us of which we are hardly aware.
+Their book, Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives, further describes their this fascinating research.

 I found this to be a simultaneously overwhelming and empowering idea.
 On the one hand, what will I do if my whole social network begins to smoke?
 Then again, what about the beneficial effects we might have on people we don’t even know with the positive changes we are attempting to make?